-Serving Alcohol has over 30 years of experience in teaching alcohol certification principles and in-depth knowledge.
-You'll learn alcohol awareness, intervention techniques, server duties, carding procedures, and state laws.
+You'll learn alcohol awareness, intervention techniques, server duties, carding procedures, Illinois happy hour laws, and Illinois liquor laws.
 All in a simple online alcohol server training course that is easy to understand.
-If you're a bartender, a waiter/waitress, or server looking to achieve your bartender license, then our course is the one you'll need.
+If you're a bartender, a waiter/waitress, or a server looking to achieve your bartender license, then our course is the one you'll need.

 - 100% Online interactive and self-paced training